smartappsbrasil/smartclient-arduino/README.md

 ##Introduction

-**SMART CONNECT** is a **layer** wrote in C++ for you to work amongst libraries that exist using the same structure of data, combined with an easy way to build new solutions.
+**SMART CONNECT** is a **layer** written in C++ for you to work amongst libraries that exist using the same structure of data, combined with an easy way to build new solutions.

 *Pay atention: this library works like a layer for your solution.*